Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/9-owner-execute-test/+page.md

 **<summary><span style="color:red">Click for Answers</span></summary>**

-   The test should revert and fail if a non-owner (a random user) attempts to execute commands using the execute function.
+   The test should revert if a non-owner (a random user) attempts to execute commands using the execute function.

 </details>